terraform-redhat/terraform-rhcs-rosa-hcp/examples/rosa-hcp-public-shared-vpc-resources/README.md

 ## Prerequisites

 * You have installed the [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) (1.4.6+).
 * You have an [AWS account](https://aws.amazon.com/free/?all-free-tier) and [associated credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/security-creds.html) that you can use to create resources.
-The credentials configured for the AWS provider (see the [Authentication and Configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) section in the AWS Terraform provider documentation).
+You must supply the credentials for this account through the appropriate input variables in the example.
 * You have a secondary AWS account for the shared VPC resources.
 You must supply the credentials for this account through the appropriate input variables in the example.
 * You have completed the [ROSA getting started AWS prerequisites](https://console.redhat.com/openshift/create/rosa/getstarted).
 * You have a valid [OpenShift Cluster Manager API Token](https://console.redhat.com/openshift/token) configured (see [Authentication and configuration](https://registry.terraform.io/providers/terraform-redhat/rhcs/latest/docs#authentication-and-configuration) for more info).